deveshnema/Dater/README.md

 # Dater
-An iOS 11 dating App mockup
+An iOS (Swift 4) Tinder style dating App

+(Recreating the design style only to enhance the learning experience)

 ## Detail
 - The App contains three main MVCs - login page/guide, swipeable profiles VC and the profile settings VC